 Homeschool Parent Tips

-Why We Chose Florida Virtual School for Our Homeschooling Village
+Why We Choose Florida Virtual School for Homeschooling

 A wise mentor once shared with us that, “It takes a village to raise a child!”
 We have spent our children’s entire lives filling our village with mentors that have helped them become the best versions of themselves.